Politics, Religion & Ideology

 Politics, Religion & Ideology is a quarterly peer-reviewed academic journal covering research on the politics of illiberal ideologies, including the impact of religious radicalism.
-It is published by Taylor & Francis and was established in 2000 as Totalitarian Movements and Political Religions, obtaining its current name in 2011.
+It is published by Taylor & Francis.
 The editor-in-chief is Naveed S. Sheikh (Keele University).
+The founding editor was historian Michael Burleigh.

+History

+It was established in 2000 as Totalitarian Movements and Political Religions, obtaining its current name in 2011.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, EBSCOhost, Sociological Abstracts, CSA Worldwide Political Science Abstracts, and International Bibliography of the Social Sciences.